Signaling in the Age of AI: Evidence from Cover Letters: Abstract

 \section{Abstract}

-We study how generative AI affects labor market signaling using the introduction of an AI-powered cover letter writing tool on Freelancer.com.
+We study the impact of generative AI on labor market signaling using the introduction of an AI-powered cover letter writing tool on a large online labor platform.
 Our data track both access to the tool and usage at the application level.
-Difference-in-differences estimates show that access to the AI tool increased textual alignment between cover letters and job posts—which we refer to as cover letter tailoring—and raised callback likelihoods.
-Workers with weaker pre-AI writing skills saw larger improvements in cover letters, indicating that AI substitutes for workers’ own skills.
-Although only a minority of applications used the tool, the overall correlation between cover letter tailoring and callbacks fell by 51\%, implying that cover letters became less informative signals of worker ability in the age of AI.
-Employers correspondingly shifted toward alternative signals, such as workers’ past reviews, which became more predictive of hiring.
-Finally, within the treated group, greater time spent editing AI drafts was associated with higher hiring success.
+Difference-in-differences estimates show that access to the tool increased textual alignment between cover letters and job posts and raised callback rates.
+Time spent editing AI-generated cover letter drafts is positively correlated with hiring success.
+After the tool’s introduction, the correlation between cover letters’ textual alignment and callbacks fell by 51\%, consistent with what theory predicts if the AI technology reduces the signal content of cover letters.
+In response, employers shifted toward alternative signals, including workers’ prior work histories.

 \pagenumbering{arabic}